SEO Tips to Support Online Growth

-Below is a table of the most significant SEO updates from 2018.
-Some have been confirmed and some haven’t.
-But, the common themes are around trust, intent and quality.
+But before we get into our SEO tips and predictions below is a table of the most significant SEO updates over the last couple of years.
+Some have been confirmed and explained.
+Some haven’t and probably never will.
+But, the common themes, as always are around user experience, trust, intent and quality.

 So, what does this all mean?